Sunscreen and Your Morning Routine

 To help make sunscreen a part of your daily routine, dermatologist Anna Chien addresses common concerns.

-What SPF should I buy?
+What sunscreen should I buy?

 How much sunscreen do I need?